 - 14.1 Order of Precedence.
-If there is any conflict or inconsistency between the Additional Terms, the remainder of these Data Processing Terms and/or the remainder of the Agreement, then the following order of precedence will apply: - (a) the Additional Terms (if applicable); - (b) the remainder of these Data Processing Terms; and
+If there is any conflict or inconsistency between the Customer SCCs, the Additional Terms for Non-European Data Protection Legislation, the remainder of these Data Processing Terms and/or the remainder of the Agreement, then the following order of precedence will apply: - (a) the Customer SCCs (if applicable); - (b) the Additional Terms for Non-European Data Protection Legislation (if applicable); - (c) the remainder of these Data Processing Terms; and - (d) the remainder of the Agreement.